tensorforce/tensorforce/README.rst

    policies
 2. Execution configuration that abstracts away TensorFlow device configurations
-3. Generic parallelisation API
+3. Generic parallelisation/multi-threaded API
-4. Hybrid A3C/policy gradient algorithms - not clear yet which combination method will work best, but a number of papers showcasing different approaches have been submitted to ICLR 2017.
+4. Hybrid A3C/policy gradient algorithms - not clear yet which combination method will work best, but a number of papers showcasing different approaches have been accepted to ICLR 2017.
-5. RL serving component.
+5. RL serving components.
 TensorFlow serving can serve trained models but is not suitable to manage RL lifecycles.

 Support and contact